 Nestled among the trees of the ever peaceful Margitsziget is the wonderfully unique wndrlnd.
 It’s a pop-up bar with an ever evolving visual style thanks to a new resident artist each week that takes charge of everything from the decoration, to the music and even to what food is on the menu.

 Building on the dystopian urban style that’s made Budapest’s ruin bars so popular, it’s a great place to spend an evening sitting and people watching and for party people there is a top notch bill of electronic artists playing most weekends.
 Nights run late and afterwards you’re likely to find chilling back in the park eagerly awaiting sunrise.

-Address: 1138 Margaret Island, Budapest (next door to Holdudvar) view map
+ADDRESS 1138 Margaret Island, Budapest (next door to Holdudvar) SHOW ON MAP

 Photo: official Facebook page of wndrlnd

 One of the lesser known garden bars in Budapest, Pagony is located right behind the famous Gellert baths and gives you the opportunity to take a seat at table inside one of the now drained children’s baths.

 While Liberty Statue towers above, you can enjoy lunch or dinner from their contemporary menu or enjoy one of their many wines, Hungarian craft or Czech beers.
 Overall, the atmosphere is relaxed and you’ll find young people, families and even dogs enjoying themselves late into the evening.
 And of course you can always head over to the baths if you fancy a late night soak.

 ADDRESS 10 Kemenes Street, 1114 Budapest SHOW ON MAP

 Photo: official Facebook page of Pagony